-The iPhone 5C is a tiny bit wider and 30g heavier than the iPhone 5S so feels a little heftier in your hand.
-However, you can’t really complain about it being too big or too heavy.
-At 9mm thick and 132g it is still a slim and light phone.
+The iPhone 5C is a touch wider and 30g heavier than the iPhone 5S so feels a little weightier in the hand.
+This isn’t really an area of complaint though.
+At 9mm thick and just 132g it is still a very lean phone.

 You have a choice of five colours for the iPhone 5C – pink, blue, yellow, green and white.
 They’re much more fun to look at than the slightly austere iPhone 5S, but the colours are not dazzlingly bright, they’re more pastel-looking.
 They’re a little more muted than the Nokia Lumia phones.

 The iPhone 5C feels as immaculately well-made, which you would expect from Apple – there are no gaps or inconsistencies in the border between the plastic back and glass front, no flexing of the body.
 But glossy plastic was never going to feel as impressive as the aluminium rear of the iPhone 5 and iPhone 5S.

 We also found that the plastic nano SIM slot on the phone’s right edge tends to get a little mucky, spoiling the otherwise impressive consistency of the phone’s colouring – the buttons and mute switch are all colour-matched to the rear.

 The iPhone 5C has a strong look, but we’re not as impressed by the official Apple iPhone 5C case.
 It’s a felt-lined rubbery case with cut-out dots on the rear.
 Match the colours well and you’ll get a funky look, but the way the dots reveal part of the iPhone logo looks clumsy and the rubbery finish attracts dust and fluff to the plastic body within minutes.
 The concept is decent, but the execution falls short of the standard set by the phone itself.